jbgraindorge/jbooker/README.md

 FLASK_APP=app.py flask run
 ```

+Then go to 127.0.0.1:5000 to enjoy this wonderful killer-application :)

-You can also push it on Heroku
+You can also push it on Heroku and host it on a free dyno